scikit-rf/scikit-rf/doc/source/tutorials/networkset.rst

 A :class:`~NetworkSet` is created from a list or dict of :class:`~skrf.network.Network`'s.
-So first we need to load all of the touchstone files into Networks.
+So first we need to load all of the touchstone files.
 This can be done quickly with :func:`~skrf.io.general.read_all` , which loads all skrf-readable objects in a directory.
 The argument ``contains`` is used to load only files which match a given substring.